khawkins98/jsexp/README.rst

 JavaScript Experiments
 ======================

-Some JavaScript experiments.
-You can see them online using the links below.
 `Google Chrome <https://www.google.com/chrome>`_ is the best browser for these demos, but `Opera <http://www.opera.com>`_ or Firefox should be fine too.